-During the fiscal year ended July 31, 2004 ("fiscal 2004"), the Board of Directors held ten meetings (including by telephone conference).
-During fiscal 2004, each incumbent director attended at least 75% of the meetings of the Board and of the committees on which he or she served.
-During fiscal 2004, all of the independent directors of the Company met regularly, either in an executive session of a regularly scheduled Board meeting or as the Nominating and Corporate Governance Committee, outside of the presence of non-independent directors and executive officers of the Company.
-The Company's directors are strongly encouraged to attend the Company's Annual Meeting of Stockholders.
-Five out of seven of the Company's directors attended the 2003 Annual Meeting of Stockholders.
+During the fiscal year ended July 31, 2005 ("fiscal 2005"), the Board of Directors held 12 meetings (including by telephone conference).
+During fiscal 2005, each incumbent director attended at least 75% of the meetings of the Board and of the committees on which he or she served.
+During fiscal 2005, all of the independent directors of the Company met regularly, either in an executive session of a regularly scheduled Board meeting or as the Nominating and Corporate Governance Committee, outside of the presence of non-independent directors and executive officers of the Company's directors are strongly encouraged to attend the Company's Annual Meeting of Stockholders.
+Six out of seven of the Company's directors serving at the time of the 2004 Annual Meeting of Stockholders attended such meeting.